-If you do not respond, you are not stopping the divorce from happening.
+If you do not respond, you are not stopping the divorce from happening without you.
 Ultimately, the divorce will move forward without your input or consent.
-And there will be likely be some very painful orders made against you in your absence.
+And there will likely be some very painful orders made against you in your absence.
 So – do yourself a favour; defend the Application.

 Know your rights; Know your responsibilities

 Divorce can be painful, especially if you are not the person seeking it.
 However, you have rights to protect, and you deserve a fair outcome.
 Having your voice heard in your divorce can help you protect your future, whatever it may hold.